Personal Access Tokens

 Related

-- Scan with GitLab CI — how to pass a token to the scanner in a pipeline
+- Scan with GitLab CI — passing a token to the scanner in a pipeline